 Malfoy gave an exasperated sigh.
 "Malfoys do not take life debts lightly."

 "This is all I have, Potter.
-And I know it's not enough—after everything—after all that's happened over these past seven years, I know it will never be enough.
-There's been too much suffering between us, and I understand that there are some things that exist between us that can never be mended, but…I don't want us to be where we are anymore.
+And I know it's not enough—after everything—after all that's happened over the past seven years, I know it will never be enough.
+Too much has happened, and I understand that there are some things that exist between us that can never be mended, but…I don't want us to be where we are anymore.
 I mean, we survived, didn't we?
 We've been through hell, you and I, and now we're finally on the other side of it.
 And I want…I want to start over."